-- Campuses: During the hire, campuses (other than Madison) must enter a visa type into the foreign national’s HRS record at the following path: Workforce Administration> Personal Information>Citizenship>Identification Data>Visa/Permit Data tab.
+- Campuses: During the hire, campuses (other than Madison) must enter a visa type into the foreign national’s HRS record at the following path: Workforce Administration > Personal Information > Citizenship > Identification Data > Visa/Permit Data tab.
 The effective date should be left at the current date.
-If the visa type and immigration dates are not known, enter ‘FNL’ as the type and ‘other’ as the purpose.
+If the visa type and immigration dates are not known, enter a dummy visa type of ‘FNL’ and list ‘other’ as the purpose.

-- Madison: The FNL visa type populates onto the visa screen when the ‘foreign national’ checkbox is selected during the JEMS hiring process.
-For the remaining population, an FNL type will be manually entered at the OHR payroll office following receipt of a Form W-4 indicating that the individual is not a U.S. citizen.
-Departments should give all individuals the current version of Form W-4 and make sure they list an email address: https://uwservice.wisc.edu/docs/forms/pay-employee-withholding.pdf
+- Madison: The dummy visa type of FNL populates into the visa screen when the ‘foreign national’ checkbox is selected during the JEMS hiring process.
+For all other hires, an individual's actual visa code or the dummy FNL code must be manually entered into HRS if the individual has indicated on the W-4 Supplemental Form that they are not a U.S. citizen.
+Departments should collect the form from all new hires, make sure it lists an email address, and forward the it to the Madison OHR office. https://uwservice.wisc.edu/docs/forms/pay-employee-withholding.pdf

 How can I determine whether a foreign national has a visa type in HRS?

 Visa information may be viewed at the following path: Workforce Administration > Personal Information > Citizenship > Identification Data > Visa/Permit Data.
 To request access to that view, please contact your supervisor to request the following role: Visa View Only role.
 [View Only Access] This role will only be able to view citizenship/passport and visa/permit information.

 How do I read the Glacier-related visa information listed in HRS?